owietrich/css-flow/README.md

 So what is normal flow anyway?
 It is basically the way your elements will be rendered and will flow down a document if not [positionned](http://github.com/owietrich/css-positions).

 Normal flow is part of the [basic box model](http://www.w3.org/TR/css3-box/) described in the HTML specificiations.
-You'll need to know at least 4 types of rendering box used for an element in order to master it:
+You'll need to know at least 3 types of rendering box used for an element in order to master it:

   - block
   - inline
   - inline-block
-  - none

 This article is illustrated with concrete [examples](https://github.com/owietrich/css-flow/blob/master/examples).